ehsan18t/interdocs/docs/dbms/ch2-relational-design.md

 > **Common Pitfall: Using Natural vs. Surrogate Keys.** A "natural" key is an attribute that already exists in the real world (e.g., a Social Security Number).
 A "surrogate" key is an artificial key with no business meaning (e.g., an auto-incrementing `EmployeeID`).
 Beginners often use natural keys as primary keys, but this is risky.
 What if the natural key changes (e.g., a person changes their name)?
 What if privacy laws require it to be encrypted?
 It's almost always safer and more robust to use a surrogate primary key.

+### **Keys by Analogy**

+- **Primary Key → Passport Number:** one official identifier per traveler.
+- **Alternate Key → Driver’s License:** still unique, just not the default reference inside our system.
+- **Foreign Key → Boarding Pass:** only valid if both traveler and flight exist.
+- **Composite Key → Multi-leg Ticket:** you need both the passenger name and flight number to describe the booking.

+Use these comparisons when explaining relational ideas to non-technical teammates; it keeps the terminology approachable.

 ### **2.3.
 Constraints: The Rules of the Database**

 Constraints are rules enforced on data columns to ensure the accuracy and reliability of the data.
 They prevent invalid data from being entered, thus guaranteeing data integrity.
 Think of them as the automated guardrails for your data quality.